 Zelda Art Exhibition:

 The enthusiasm and joy of The Legend of Zelda’s 25th Anniversary was felt at the Platt College Digital Media Design San Diego “Zelda Art Exhibit”!
 We are very proud of the Platt College San Diego Student Artists and local artists who provided the amazing art work and shared their creative expressions of Zelda.
 With approximately 500 artists, Zelda fans and community supporters in attendance for opening night.
 The inspiration was contagious!

 This exclusive event called upon the talents of Platt students, alumni, local artists and industry professionals within the San Diego community to showcase artwork that paid tribute to the The Legend of Zelda.
-With a line wrapped around the corner of a downtown block on opening night, visitors arrived from Los Angeles to all around San Diego.
+With a line wrapped around the corner of a downtown block on opening night, visitors arrived from all around San Diego and Los Angeles.
 Guests enjoyed live entertainment provided by Cantua, a band in which one of our students plays.
 Cantua performed some of the most memorable theme songs from The Legend of Zelda series.
 Cosplayers and all in attendance enjoyed an evening full of prize giveaways, food, drink, and a very impressive gallery of mixed-media Zelda art!

 Marvel Super Heroes: A Creative Tribute Exhibit

 Growing up, we all had heroes that we wished we would become one day.
 While some heroes entertained us, some inspired us when we were at a loss, motivated us when we needed that extra push, and a few, just a few, sparked the everlasting imagination that makes us all kids!